google/xsecurelock/README.md

 `./configure` call.
 You can then run XSecureLock as `/opt/xsecurelock/bin/xsecurelock`.

-ALso, in order to authenticate with PAM on OpenBSD, you must be in the `auth` group so you can run a setuid helper called `login_passwd` that can read the shadow password database.
+Also, in order to authenticate with PAM on OpenBSD, you must be in the `auth` group so you can run a setuid helper called `login_passwd` that can read the shadow password database.
 The `authproto_pam` binary can be made to acquire these required privileges like this: